babylonchain/babylonchain.github.io/docs/user-guides/bitcoin-staking-testnet-4/backend-deployment/global-system-configuration.md

 such as the finality provider's moniker, website, and identity.

-To generate concatenated Finality provider information, set the directory containing Finality provider information JSON file and run the following command.
+To generate concatenated Finality provider information, we provide the following reference script for Linux.
-Depending on the network, you can change the corresponding directory DIR:
+Depending on the network, you can change the corresponding directory `DIR`:

 - testnet: `export DIR="./networks/bbn-test-4/finality-providers/registry"`